adityanarayandhar/weatherbyaditya/README.md

-# weatherbyaditya dont copy it if ypu want reference you can use it
+# weatherbyaditya dont copy it if you want reference you can use it